Advanced usage¶

 );

-The Memory.patchCode API allows us to modify N bytes at X address which is given as a NativePointer, this pointer must be writable for us to modify it.
-In some systems such as iOS, the address pointer is written to a temporary location before being mapped into memory so beware of these caveats.
+, this pointer must be writable for us to modify it.
+In some systems such as iOS, the address pointer is written to a temporary location before being mapped into memory.
+For this reason, the first argument of your code writer should be the code

 Patching is platform and architecture dependent, so be sure to use the correct code generation writer (ARM, X86, AArch64, MIPS…) – For a full list of CPU code writers refer to: https://frida.re/docs/javascript-api/#x86writer